-These days many anglers fish using two rods.
+Using two rods when sea fishing is relatively common these days.
 This article discusses the pros and cons of such an approach and examines the advantages and drawbacks which anglers can gain from taking this approach.

 - Quite simply having two rods increases the chances of catching fish and reduces the chances of a blank fishing session as there are twice as many baits in the water.

 - An angler can fish at two different distances at once.
 This can be particularly effective when fishing beaches where the angler does not known the distance at which the fish are feeding as one rod can be cast at maximum distance, while another if fished close in.

 - Similarly two completely different species can be targeted when using two rods.
 For example on a clean sandy beach one rod can be baited with sandeel and cast at distance for thornback ray, while the other rod can be used to cast much closer in using smaller hooks on a multi-hook rig for flounder or other flatfish.
 From a rock mark or pier one rod (possibly a light spinning or bass rod) can be used to floatfish for species such as mackerel, pollock or garfish, while a heavier beachcaster is used to fish close in with big hooks and baits for conger eels which could be present in the structure of the pier or rocks.

 - A different bait can be used on each rod and the angler can experiment with different baits to see which one gets results.

 - Bites can be easier to detect as when the rods are in a stand the rod tip which has the bite developing can be compared against the other rod tip.
 This can be particularly helpful in windy weather when bites are harder to spot.

 - If an angler is fishing with one rod and major problems/damage are encountered (i.e. lost rod rings or even a snapped rod) the angler will have no choice other than to head home.
 However, fishing with two rods means that an angler will at least be able to continue fishing with the one rod they have left.